 If you have entered into CMRRA’s standard MLA, you may be entitled to a discount on the royalty rate above for budget recordings and musical works subject to controlled composition clauses.
 Please refer to the provisions of the agreement or contact us for assistance in this regard.

-Yes, record labels who are licensed under an MLA can report royalties to CMRRA on a quarterly basis as products are sold.
-However, parties to an MLA are also required to keep track of, and process, any change in the ownership of the musical works they have used in order to produce accurate royalty statements each quarter.
+Record labels who are licensed under CMRRA’s Mechanical Licensing Agreement (MLA) can report royalties to CMRRA on a quarterly basis as products are sold.
+However, parties to an MLA are required to keep track of, and process, any change in the ownership of the musical works they have used, in order to produce accurate royalty statements each quarter.
+This capability, plus additional requirements, are assessed on a case-by-case basis when making a determination if a label qualifies for an MLA.

 The MLA is the standard agreement entered into between CMRRA and record labels doing business in Canada on an ongoing basis.
 It sets out the standard terms and conditions of mechanical licensing, including application for licenses, royalty rates, royalty reporting and payment requirements, reserve accounting, promotional copies, treatment of delete products and controlled composition clauses.